abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 ### Remove Modules from the Main Database

-We've created a second database contains tables for the Audit Logging, Permission Management and Setting Management modules.
-So, we should delete these tables from the main database.
+We've **created a second database** contains tables for the Audit Logging, Permission Management and Setting Management modules.
+So, we should **delete these tables from the main database**.
 It is pretty easy.

 First, remove the following lines from the `MigrationsDbContext` class (`BookStoreMigrationsDbContext` for this example):